-In 'The Cricketer' magazine of July 1993 two pages are devoted to describing exactly how Stephenson bowled and disguised his infamous 'slower' ball.
+In The Cricketer of July 1993 two pages are devoted to describing exactly how Stephenson bowled and disguised his infamous 'slower' ball.
 The final sentence in the article asks Stephenson if he is giving away his secret, he replies by saying he even tells opposing batsmen how it is done, but they still fall for his 'total deception'.

 Watching batsmen duck to avoid Stephenson's beamer, only to see them bowled by a slow delivery, was a pleasure which Notts' spectators enjoyed for all too short a period.

-Up until 1988, Stephenson had appeared in eight first class games in England with varied results.
+Up until 1988, Stephenson had appeared in just eight first class games in England with varied results.

-Yorkshire batted a second time declaring with seven wickets down at 340.
+Yorkshire batted a second time, declaring with seven wickets down at 340.
 Stephenson had taken all seven wickets (eleven in the match).
 The main Notts batsmen again failed in the final innings, but Stephenson hit 117.
 The feat of two separate hundreds in a match plus 10 wickets had never been achieved before for Notts and only twice in the entire history of the game.

 Franklyn da Costa Stephenson was born in St James, Barbados on 8 April 1959.
-He came to England as a professional in the Central Lancashire League in 1979, before making his first-class debut in the winter of 1981-82, both for Barbados and for Tasmania (he had that sort of career).
+He came to England as a professional in the Central Lancashire League in 1979, before making his First-Class debut in the winter of 1981-82, both for Barbados and for Tasmania (he had that sort of career).
 In 1982 he played a handful of games for Gloucestershire, then decided to go on the rebel West Indian tour to South Africa.
 That decision had him banned for life from all cricket in West Indies (the ban was later rescinded).

 He toured South Africa a second time in 1983-84.
 Later he signed for Orange Free State and after leaving Notts joined Sussex for four seasons.
 His First-Class career finally closed in 1996-97.
 He is also a top-class golfer and currently resides in Barbados.